ionsignal/ionpluginsmc/README.md

 ### **Goal (The "Why")**

 * **Role:** The highest-level objective selected by the Cognitive Layer.
 A goal is a state machine that decides which `Task` to run next based on the agent's state.
 It represents a single, complete tool execution.
-* **Example:** The `GetBlockGoal` is given the objective "get 32 wood."
+* **Example:** The `GatherGoal` is given the objective "get 32 wood."
 It will first run a task to check its inventory, then loop through gathering tasks until the count is met, and finally report its success or failure back to the Cognitive Layer.

 ### **Task (The "What")**

 * **Role:** A major, self-contained step required to achieve a `Goal`.
 A task orchestrates a sequence of low-level skills to get its job done.
-* **Example:** To fulfill its objective, the `GetBlockGoal` repeatedly runs a `GatherBlockTask`.
+* **Example:** To fulfill its objective, the `GatherGoal` repeatedly runs a `GatherBlockTask`.
 This task is responsible for the entire "find one, go to one, break one, collect one" cycle.

 ### **Skill (The "How")**